rosu-2805/server-sdk/README.md

 It will be a good practice to check if file/folder exists and you have appropriate permissions before sending huge files over a slow intertet connection.
 To so this, use `SpaceBrowseAsync`, `FileExistsAsync`.

+##### Files download
+For showing progress state changes while large files are uploading/downloading, you might subscribe to `FileProgress` event.